Breckenfield/EXAFS_Toy_Model/README.md

 -

 - The materials are stored in a .json format
+- The user can pick the material they want to use from Material.json
 - Radius Distance, Number Of Atoms, Atomic Mass and Einstein Temperature all need to be the SAME length.

 e.g.